AlmogJakov/Israel-Flights/README.md

 <h2>Getting Started</h2>

-- In this project kafka is used as a massage broker.
+- In this project, kafka is used as a massage broker.
 It is necessary to open a kafka account with 3 topics.
 2 topics for sending data from the DataEntry to Dashboard/Datalake (one for each) and another topic to send the results of the prediction model (obtained from BigML) from the Datalake to the Dashboard [See the explanation below for the names of the topics and their uses].
 - In this project we used the following provider: cloudkarafka.com
-- Sometimes, after some time, kafka becomes slow and then it is necessary to open a new instance (and of course, redefine the above 3 topics)
+- If kafka becomes slow (after heavy use) it is necessary to open a new instance (and of course, redefine the above 3 topics)

 <h3>DataEntry Server (A)</h3>